obiwanjacobi/Jacobi.ValueObject/Jacobi.ValueObject/readme.md

 }
 ```

-Note that if a `static bool IsValid()` method is provided an extra (static) method `Try` is generated that uses the `IsValid` to optionally create a new instance of the ValueObject.
+Note that if a `static bool IsValid()` method is detected an extra (static) method `Try` is generated that uses the `IsValid` to optionally create a new instance of the ValueObject.

 ```csharp
 [ValueObject<Guid>]